Bizzabo vs Cvent: A Comprehensive Comparison

 For lead capture, iCapture integrates with official badge providers and routes leads to CRM in real time.

 The difference: Bizzabo generates more interaction data through proprietary hardware.
 Cvent processes and routes captured leads through a deeper software integration stack.
 Both capture leads.
-Neither enriches them.
+Klik captures who attended and where they went.
+CRM-based lead enrichment tells you which of those attendees are worth calling first.
+That is where ZoomInfo's role begins.

 Where event data goes to die (and how to fix it)

-Here's the problem both platforms share: they capture event leads, but they don't tell you which leads are worth pursuing.
+Here is the problem both platforms share: they capture event leads, but they do not tell you which leads are worth pursuing.

 An exhibitor scans 200 badges at a conference.
 Those 200 names land in the CRM.
-But which of them are at companies evaluating solutions?
+But which of them are at companies evaluating solutions right now?
 Which ones have the budget authority to sign?
 Which ones match your ideal customer profile?
 The event platform captured the interaction.
-It didn't capture the context.
+It did not capture the context.

 This is the job ZoomInfo handles.
-When an event leads sync to your CRM, ZoomInfo enriches them with verified contact data, company attributes, org charts, technographics, and intent signals.
-A badge scan becomes a complete account picture: the lead's direct dial, their role in the buying committee, what technologies their company runs, and whether they've been researching solutions like yours.
+When event leads sync to your CRM, ZoomInfo enriches them with verified contact data from its foundation of 500M contacts and 100M companies -- company attributes, org charts, technographics, and intent signals.
+A badge scan becomes a complete account picture: the lead's direct dial, their role in the buying committee, what technologies their company runs, and whether they have been researching solutions like yours.

 The GTM Context Graph takes this further.
-It fuses your CRM data with ZoomInfo's B2B intelligence and conversation signals to reveal why certain event leads convert and others don't.
+It processes 1.5B+ data points daily, fusing ZoomInfo's verified B2B data with your CRM records, conversation transcripts, and behavioral signals to reveal patterns across thousands of closed-won deals -- surfacing which event-sourced leads match the accounts that historically converted.
 Sales teams stop treating every badge scan equally and start prioritizing leads with actual buying signals behind them.

 "That combination of our internal CRM data, external signals, and AI that's given all that context has helped us craft very specific account- and persona-based messages.
 And people have responded to them right away."
 (Toby Carrington, CBO, Seismic)